evangriffiths/scruffy-tweets/README.md

 ```

 The Flask web app `app.py` (hosted on [Render](https://scruffy-tweets.onrender.com)) makes a tweet when launched.
 This is scheduled to run daily (at 9am with a random delay) via a [cron job](https://console.cron-job.org/).

+## TODO

+- Write tweet history to a DB, and for each new tweet, do some prompt engineering to include previous tweets and an instruction to avoid repitition.